dasAtRagedy/NateAI/readme.md

 ## Goals

+- [x] save messages
 - [ ] save conversations
+- [ ] by default respond to prompts given beforehand
 - [ ] retrieve a list of saved conversations
 - [ ] change saved conversation directory from cli
 - [ ] insert messages from specified conversation